To sustain momentum, the index has to close above its recent record high of 9,532. Till then, expect consolidation in a range.

 The Nifty slipped below its crucial support level of 9,500-9,450 on Thursday.
 It bounced back from its 10-days exponential moving average (DEMA) placed at 9,418 but still made a bearish candle on the daily candlestick charts.

 The Nifty50 has broken its immediate support trendline by connecting the lows of 9088, 9272, 9307, 9336 and 9372.
 If the index trades below 9,450 then selling pressure could drag the index towards 9380 and 9350 zones, suggest experts.

 On the upside, immediate hurdle exists at 9,480 to nullify the effect of recent declines.
 For the momentum to continue, the index has to close above its recent record high 9,532.
 Till then, the market is likely to consolidate in a range.

-We have collated top ten data points on how to help you in spotting profitable trade:
+We have collated top ten data points to help you spot profitable trade:

->

-> Key Support & Resistance Level for Nifty:
+Key Support & Resistance Level for Nifty:

 The Nifty50 closed below its crucial support level of 9500-9450 on Thursday.
 According to Pivot charts, the key support level for Nifty50 is placed at 9,402, followed by 9,374.
 If the index starts to move higher then key resistance levels to watch out are 9,473, followed by 9,516.

 Nifty Bank closed 237 points lower or 1.03 percent at 22,698 on Thursday.
 Important Pivot level which will act as crucial support for the index is placed at 22,627, followed by 22,556.
 On the upside, the key resistance level is 22,802 followed by 22,905.